Arnold Margolin: Career

 In 1922 — he emigrated to the United States where he practiced as a lawyer and lectured in history at several universities.
 Arnold Margolin was active in several Ukrainian émigré scholarly institutions and promoted Ukrainian-Jewish mutual understanding.

 He served on the staff of the U.S. Office of Strategic Services during World War II.

-In 1946, he wrote a long letter to The Washington Post that criticized by name president Leo Krzycki and executive secretary George Pirinsky for expressing their personal, pro-Soviet opinions as representing the American Slav Congress, which represented some seven million Slavic-Americans. "...Most important leaders of the American Slav Congress find many things in Soviet Russia superior to the situation in America," he wrote.
+In 1946, he wrote a long letter to The Washington Post that criticized President Leo Krzycki by name and executive secretary George Pirinsky for expressing their personal, pro-Soviet opinions as representing the American Slav Congress, which represented some seven million Slavic-Americans. "...Most important leaders of the American Slav Congress find many things in Soviet Russia superior to the situation in America," he wrote.
 He noted the "close contact" between the USA-based American Slav Congress and the USSR-based All-Slav Committee.
 "By claiming that they speak in the name of the whole American Slav Congress, its leaders created an absolutely wrong impression about the real political trends and affiliations prevailing among the overwhelming majority of the American Slav population.

 From 1948 — 1949 — dean of the Army's European Command Intelligence School for Army.

-From 1954 — 1955 — he was the first president and professor of law at of the Ukrainian Technical Institute in New York City.
+From 1954 — 1955 — he was the first president and professor of law at the Ukrainian Technical Institute in New York City.

 Margolin died of injuries sustained when he was struck by a car near his home in Silver Spring.